JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 ### Interval numbering

 Interval numbering changes when the split/interval changes.
 However, our trace shows it starts with 3.

+### Stroke numbering

+Stroke numbering restarts at the end of an interval

 ## Messages